silencesys/colour/README.md

 ```

 ## Instalation
-You can choose between colour as application or standalone class which is located in `./modules/classes/`.
+You can choose between colour as an application or class which is located at `./modules/classes/`.

-Released versions for download are available at [tags](https://gitlab.com/Silencesys/colour/tags).
+Released versions are available at [tags section](https://gitlab.com/Silencesys/colour/tags).

 ### Application
-Just copy it on FTP and visit domain where is your clone located.
+Just copy it on FTP and visit domain where is your clone of colour located.
 Voila!
-A colorfull unicorn is running.
+A colourfull unicorn is running.

 ### Class
 Copy it where you want.
-And then include in your file.
+And then include in your project.
 ```php
 require_once("/your/path/to/colour.php");
 ```